Β·TrailMapz Team

 Not prepping at home.
 Chop vegetables, pre-mix spice blends, and crack eggs into a sealed container before you leave.
 Campsite prep surfaces are usually a cooler lid or a flat rock β€” not where you want to be dicing onions in the wind.

 Underestimating the wind.
 Even a 10 mph breeze knocks out stove flames and doubles cooking time.
 Position your stove behind your car, a large rock, or set up a folding windscreen.
-The Coleman Pack-Away 4-in-1 Folding Table ($59.99) gives you a stable prep surface and a partial wind block.
+A stable picnic table or camp table gives you a safer prep surface and a little shelter from gusts.

 What About the Fancy Stuff?